rhugvedd/SansGPT-Advancing-Generative-Pre-Training-in-Sanskrit/README.md

+Here's the updated README with the link to the pre-trained corpus added:

+---

 # SansGPT: Advancing Generative Pre-Training in Sanskrit

 This repository contains the codebase for **SansGPT**, a generative pre-trained model for Sanskrit.
 The project includes tools for pre-training and fine-tuning the model on tasks like Semantic Analogy Prediction and Simile Element Extraction.